darkkpy/darkkpy/README.md

 - 🔭 Trying to get a little better every day… or not.
 No pressure.
 - 🌱 Learning whatever feels cool at the moment.
 - 💬 Ask me stuff, or don’t.
 I’m chill either way.
-- 📫 Hit me up if you feel like it: Discord’s contradeus, and email’s darkness0777@proton.me.
+- 📫 Message me if you want to, email is darkness0777@proton.me

 ## 🛠️ Languages and Tools